-CITY OF SEDAS HIBIT A CITY OF SEBAS TOPOL CKEL DIT CARD HOLDER AGREEMENT Emplo yee:(Cardho Department: ardholder has been issi ued a City credi it card and hereby agrees to comply with all term asing policy, including but not limited to: 1. funds even if the int ent is to reimb nal expenses on City cards is a misuse of publ burse the City at a later time and may result nation, at the City Manager's discretion.
-2. on a timely basis, and receipts, invoices an adequate suppo d credit card Payments.
-Credit card payments will be processed orting documentation (such as vendor order form receipts) will be retained for all charges and vices (Finance) Department.
+EXHIBIT A CITY OF SEBASTOPOL CREDIT CARD HOLDER AGREEMENT Employee: Department: The Cardholder has been issued a City credit card and hereby agrees to comply with all terms and conditions set forth in the City's Purchasing policy, including but not limited to: 1.
+Official Use Only .
+Charging personal expenses on City cards is a misuse of public funds even if the intent is to reimburse the City at a later time and may result in disciplinary action, including termination, at the City Manager's discretion.
+2. Timely, Accurate and Supported Payments .
+Credit card payments will be processed on a timely basis, and adequate supporting documentation (such as vendor order forms, receipts, invoices and credit card receipts) will be retained for all charges and submitted to the Administrative Services (Finance) Department.
 3. Disputed Charges.
-It vendor and issuing ba - ibility of the cardholder to immediately notify the uted charges.
-4. Department will be no otified immedia bank and the Administrative Services (Financately of a lost or stolen card.
-Failure to do so cour any fraudulent use of the card.
+It is the responsibility of the cardholder to immediately notify the vendor and issuing bank of any disputed charges.
+4. Lost or Stolen Cards.
+The issuing bank and the Administrative Services (Finance) Department will be notified immediately of a lost or stolen card.
+Failure to do so could make the Cardholder responsible for any fraudulent use of the card.
 5. Surrender Upon Request or Separation.
 The credit card will be immediately surrendered upon separation from the City or upon request of the City Manager or designee.
 Use of the credit card for any purpose after its surrender is prohibited.
 The bottom section of this form will be signed upon return of the credit card.
 6. Credit Card Limit.
-The credit limit it of this card is \$ Cardho older Signature Date I HEI Admi REBY SURRENDER nistrative Services Di the credit card rector.
-I declar EPARATION FROM CITY EMPLOYMENT d issued to me by the City of Sebastopol to the that all outstanding charges on the credit called through established procedures.
-Cardh Date nolder Signature Date Administrative Services Director
+The credit limit of this card is \$ Cardholder Signature Date RETURN OF CREDIT CARD UPON SEPARATION FROM CITY EMPLOYMENT I HEREBY SURRENDER the credit card issued to me by the City of Sebastopol to the Administrative Services Director.
+I declare that all outstanding charges on the credit card are for official City business and will be paid through established procedures.